 How to Make Vegan Irish Soda Bread

-This quick & easy plant-based recipe uses just a few basic ingredients, including plain (unsweetened) vegan yogurt instead of buttermilk.
+This quick & easy plant-based recipe uses just a few basic ingredients, including plain (unsweetened) vegan yogurt instead of dairy buttermilk.
 The yogurt helps makes the bread dense, soft and moist.
 We used an almond-based yogurt.
-Here is all you need to prepare this yummy recipe:
+We also kept this recipe egg-free by using a powdered egg replacer.
+See more in the FAQ's below.

-🥕See the printable recipe card below for quantities and complete details.
+🥕See the printable recipe card below for quantities and details.

-- Flour - we use all-purpose.
-See below for gluten-free flour instructions
+Flour - we use all-purpose.
+See the FAQ's below for gluten-free flour instructions

-- Vegan butter - We like Miyoko's, but any non-dairy butter will work.
+Vegan butter - Any non-dairy butter will work.
+Use what you like.

 ☘️ Baking Tips